jibo16/jibo16/README.md

 - 👋 Hi, I’m @jibo16
 - 👀 I’m interested in Finance and Technology.
 - 💞️ I’m looking to collaborate on anything related to Data Analysis.
-- 📫 How to reach me : jorgevd2010@hotmail.com

 <!---
 jibo16/jibo16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.